KingScooty/creativenightly.com/_posts/2015-01-31-What-i-learned-in-January-2015.md

   - I probably need to reign this in a bit, ha.
 - **The improved productivity has led to me working from dawn till dusk.**
   - Again, I need to reign this in.
 I've definitely gone to bed a few times this month with an overactive brain.
 Not really too sure how to action this &ndash; perhaps things will settle down once I've gotten up to speed with the huge backlog of stuff I wanted to work on after finishing with BBC Taster. ***Revisit next month***.
+- **There's just *too* much to learn**
+  - The industry moves at such a fast pace, it's almost impossible to stay on top of everything &ndash; even when working from dusk till dawn.
+I need to stop letting this get to me and focus on improving *just one thing* by 1% a day.

 ###The angry